primercuervo/Documentation_test/tutor05.rst

 ﻿#######################################
-Basics of Digital Systems - Other gates
+Basics of Digital Systems - Other Gates
 #######################################

 There are other logic gates that are made from the 3 basic gates.
 Their functions are commonly used and that is why they are represented as gates.

-NAND gate
+NAND Gate
 =========

 It is the negated function of the AND gate.